 All students to whom we extend an offer of admission are also automatically considered for one of several fellowships awarded by the IDP Admissions Committee based on academic merit.
 These are:

-Graduate School Fellowship (formerly Alumni Fellowship): This is the highest fellowship award offered by the University of Florida to incoming graduate students.
+This is the highest fellowship award offered by the University of Florida to incoming graduate students.
 The College of Medicine IDP Admissions Committee is responsible for granting these fellowships.
 The Graduate School Fellowship includes a Graduate Research Assistant stipend for 4 years.
-For 2012-2103 the fellowship will be used to provide approximately the first $10,000 of financial support for incoming students.
-By decreasing the cost to eventual mentors, more research laboratories will be open to accept new students for dissertation studies..
+This fellowship is being used to provide the first $7,812 of financial support for incoming students (2016-2017).
+By decreasing the cost to eventual mentors, more research laboratories will be open to accept new students for dissertation studies.

 Traditional student loans: Traditional student loans are also available to Graduate Students.
 Additional information on qualification requirements and the requisite forms can be obtained from the College of Medicine Financial Aid Office by calling (352) 273-7939.